 The Chair and Chief Executive Officer is responsible for representing the ASC, addressing emerging issues in securities regulation, and leading the ASC in strategic planning and achieving its organizational objectives.
 The Chair has direct oversight responsibilities for the Communications and Investor Education division and the offices of the Executive Director and the General Counsel.
 The Chair is appointed by the Lieutenant Governor in Council and reports to the Members and to the Minister of Finance.

 Office of the Executive Director

-The Executive Director reports to the Chair and Chief Executive Officer and is the ASC’s Chief Administrative Officer, and as such is responsible for ensuring that all business divisions of the ASC operate effectively and efficiently.
+The Executive Director reports to the Chair and Chief Executive Officer, is the ASC’s Chief Administrative Officer, and is responsible for ensuring that all business divisions of the ASC operate effectively and efficiently.
 The Executive Director is directly responsible for overseeing the divisions of Corporate Finance, Corporate Resources, Enforcement, Market Regulation, New Economy and the Office of the Chief Accountant and Financial Services.
 The Executive Director also participates in meetings of the ASC’s Human Resources and Audit committees and chairs the Senior Management and Strategic Planning committees.
 Pursuant to the Securities Act (Alberta), the Executive Director conducts hearings into certain decisions made by Market Regulation and Enforcement staff.

 Cynthia J. Campbell

 The Enforcement division enforces Alberta securities laws by discovering, investigating and prosecuting breaches of those laws with a view to both stopping current misconduct and preventing it in the future.
 This division’s goal is to protect investors and foster the integrity of Alberta’s capital market through deterrence, disruption and accountability.
 It engages in proactive, fair and visible enforcement action locally and collaborates with the Commission’s compliance divisions, other securities regulators, and Canadian and foreign police forces.